ruffrey/sip.js/README.md

 ## Digest Authentication

 sip.js implements digest authentication as described in RFC 2617.
-Module can be accessed by calling `require('sip/digest');`
+Module can be accessed by calling `require('sip').digest;`

 ### Server-side API